-This course is not available in 2021.
+This program is not available in 2021.
 However, if Community Welfare is your passion, you should apply for one of our related Social Sciences degrees.

 As a graduate you will be eligible for membership to the Australian Community Workers Association.
-This course has a focus on practical experience, with 400 hours completed across two placements.
+This program has a focus on practical experience, with 400 hours completed across two placements.

 Other Study Options

 As a student of the Bachelor of Community Welfare, you will work with a team of academics that are committed to your needs and who will work with you in a close capacity outside of lectures.
 They have extensive practical backgrounds in the field and are still active and involved in an ongoing manner.

 This degree has a focus on practical experience, with 400 hours of a professionally supervised placement experience in its final year.
 Placements can be completed at a range of local Sydney organisations with a unique focus area such as youth homelessness, financial counselling for vulnerable families and others.
 While on placement you will be supported through weekly classes on campus, to allow you to relate your experiences to the theories you are learning in your subjects.

 As a graduate you will be ready to work in government and community organisations such as hostels, shelters, family support centres, refugee and settlement services and other service agencies.